lhpaul/sii-apis-playground-server/contexts/endpoints.conventions.md

 ### Optional Fields

-- `details`: Additional error information (only for 4XX errors)
+- `data`: Additional error information (only for 4XX errors)
   - Contains specific validation errors, missing fields, or other relevant details
   - Should be a JSON object with structured information

 ### Error Status Codes

 - **4XX Errors (Client Errors)**
-  - May include a `details` field with specific error information
+  - May include a `data` field with specific error information
   - Example:

     ```json
     {
       "code": "invalid-input",
       "message": "Invalid input data",
-      "details": {
+      "data": {
         "email": "Must be a valid email address",
         "password": "Must be at least 8 characters"
       }